![]() |

 This

-colorful calculator gives you an idea of marketing.
+colorful calculator gives you a great lesson about marketing.
 The only changes compared

 to the basic TI-1200 were the blue-yellow keyplate and a